-Plane passenger opens emergency exit mid-flight (VIDEO)
+Passenger opens Airbus emergency exit mid-flight (VIDEO)

 A passenger sitting on Asiana Airlines records as the plane door is wide open mid-flight.Nine people were injured and one individual was arrested after the plane landed safely in South Korea. pic.twitter.com/gQpuug5o8U— MintPress News (@MintPressNews) May 26, 2023

-The Asiana Airlines flight carried 48 elementary- and middle-school students traveling for a national sporting competition.
+The Asiana Airlines flight was carrying 48 elementary- and middle-school students traveling for a national sporting competition.
 “Children quivered and cried in panic,” the mother of one of the students told the outlet.
 “Those sitting near the exit must have been shocked the most.”

 A male passenger in his 30s was arrested for violating aviation safety laws soon after the plane landed at Daegu International Airport.
 The man reportedly confessed to attempting to force open the emergency door, but did not explain why.